vmware-archive/service-config/README.md

 Loading mechanisms (in order of precedence):
 - Config as flag json string: `-config={ "key": "value" }`
 - Config as flag path to json file: `-configPath=/path/to/config.json`
+- The `-h` flag will print the above flags, as well as any defaults specified using the `AddDefaults` method
 - Config as environment variable json string: `CONFIG={ "key": "value" }`
 - Config as environment variable path to json file: `CONFIG_PATH=/path/to/config.json`